 Carole Lombard’s star sapphire and diamond brooch was a sensational piece of jewelry.

-The are too many articles to share, but we are convinced that Carole Lombard owned this brooch.
+With so many articles written about this amazing gem, we are convinced that Carole Lombard designed and owned this brooch.
 Who made or where it is now is a still a mystery.

 Larry McQueen, owner of The Collection of Motion Picture Costume Design recounts his research on the famous jewel:

 The History of Carole Lombard’s Star Sapphire Brooch